+If these easy options are not enough it's time for something stronger.
+An anxious or fearful animal should be treated as early as possible.
 Each fearful event that does not have a positive outcome is likely to lead to a worsening of the problem.
 Over time, if the event is not as bad as the animal feared, anxiety can lessen.
 If the experience is as bad or worse, the anxiety can progress to fear and then to phobia, which is no fun for anybody, least of all your pet.
-No human or dog should have to be that traumatized if there is a way we can prevent it.